jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 intentionally pulls its ends loose.

 Most people use a standard shoelace bow (double-slipped reef knot), but it works loose easily.
+Here's why.
 The reef knot's grip relies on tight contact between its mirror-image twists.
 In the _double-slipped_ variant, the grip between opposing twists is reduced by the two straight segments which pass through its center.
 The _double-start freedom bow_ variant makes up for this by extending the twists.
 The _two-bight_ variant, on the other hand, has no such straight segments to deal with because both bights are fully integrated in the twists.
 {:.tangent}